puppetlabs/leatherman/README.md

   source files.
 If the project is configured with `LEATHERMAN_LOCALES` containing a list of language codes, it will add a target `${PROJECT_NAME}-${LANG}.po` to create or update translation (.po) files matching those codes.
 Files are put in `dir`.
+To avoid `make clean` deleting these files, look at how the `locales` directory is structured.
 * `gettext_compile <dir> <inst>`: creates a `translation` target (also used by `all`) to generate the binary message catalogs (.mo files) and configure installing them to the specified install location (`inst`).